vocalpy/crowsetta/doc/index.md

 * when needed, use classes that represent the formats to develop software libraries that access annotations through class attributes and methods
-* convert annotations to common file formats like `.csv` that anyone can work with
+* convert annotations to widely-used, easy to access file formats (like csv files and json files) that anyone can work with
-* work with custom formats that are not built in by writing simple classes, leveraging abstractions in crowsetta that can represent a wide array of annotation formats
+* work with custom annotation formats that are not built in by writing simple classes, leveraging abstractions in crowsetta that can represent a wide array of annotation formats